WinterAlexander/NewX/README.md

 (High school in Quebec).
 I decided to make a 2D vertical game for fun with Slick2D.
 Atramento is Ink in latin, I choosed this name because the game were suppose to be about collecting Ink and drawing your own character.
+But that concept has been abandonned and I just decided to do a simple platformer.
 In secondary 5, (the last year of my high school) I had to make a final project and it could be about anything.
 So I took Atramento, turned it into Coureur des Prairies (my school is french) and made a final game from it.
-I had to make any sprites from myself because it is a personnal project so it doesn't look that good.
+I had to make all sprites from myself because it is a personnal project and I wasn't allowed to accept anyone's help.
+So that's why it doesn't look  good.

 After that, I decided to continue my project, making major changes in the code structure.
-I also wanted the game to be multi-lang so I renamed it to NewX (and Coureur des Prairies really suck as a name, a decent translation would be grassland runner).
+I also wanted the game to be multi-lang so I renamed it to NewX (Coureur des Prairies really sucked as a name too).
 So now, NewX is a game without any goal.
-NewX name is coming from the X movements of the player.
+NewX's name is coming from the X movements of the player.
 The game currently has some gravity, a health system for entities, a lot of random furniture and 2 entities (Player and Slime).
 The slime isn't finished though.

 If you are interested by me or my game, do not hesitate to contact me.
 If you have an idea of an interesting scenario or theme, I have 100% open to suggestions.
 If you want to make some sprites I'm also open.
 If you draw me a monster or a car, I will be happy to add it to the game.
 (It can be anything, not only monsters and cars)

 Current sprites of the game are completely random.
 Some have been taken from google, others have been draw from friends I even made some by